|Elliott Sound Products||Project 05, Rev-D|

 When power is first applied, Q3 is turned on by the charging current of C13.
 This shorts the base of Q2 and prevents it from turning on, so there is no output.
 After C13 is charged, Q3 turns off, Q1 and Q2 turn on, and DC is available at the aux output.
 As soon as AC is removed, C11 discharges rapidly, removing base current from Q1, so Q1 and Q2 turn off, removing the DC.
 An attached relay will promptly drop out, activating the mute function.

-Note that the Aux output is not regulated!
-Taking any switched current from the regulated supply is not a good idea, as it is possible to induce noise into the regulated supply.
-This rather negates the whole idea of using a low noise regulated supply in the first place.
+Note that the Aux output is not regulated by default!
+Taking the switched current from the regulated supply can be done (instructions are in the construction article), as it is possible to induce noise into the regulated supply.
+This rather negates the whole idea of using a low noise regulated supply in the first place, so you may need to add additional filtering on the Aux output to ensure it remains noise-free.

 There will be occasions where you need a single supply - this will most commonly be +5V, but other voltages are equally possible.
 While it may seem something of a waste to use the dual supply board for a single supply, it's cost effective and gives very good performance.
 Unlike most other power supply boards, you also get the muting circuit which can be very useful.